If MPs pass ridiculous laws to limit our freedom, they should be forced to abide by them too.

 there and if they were employed.
 They were then asked for their martial status and dates of birth.

 They were then told to empty their hand luggage for inspection.
 Again the same set of questions was repeated for a fourth time.

 At 10.45am, five minutes before take off, the officers left the room only to return a few moments later to announce they were going to remove the couple’s luggage from the aeroplane to search it.

 Having searched their luggage and found nothing unauthorised, Aisha and Sadi were told the plane had taken off.
-It was at this point Aisha became upset and burst into tears telling them that they can’t do this to us and that
+It was at this point Aisha became upset and burst into tears telling them that they can’t do this to us and that I would

-been on the aeroplane since 9am.
+aeroplane since 9am.
 The officers both replied by saying ‘we had arrived late'.

 Their interrogator told the KLM adviser to put them on the next flight but to the couples shock, they were told they had to pay £1,500 for new tickets.
 I said you must be joking, I’m not paying that.
 The officer went to a separate room